PaulNavon/Simple-Snake/README.md

 ---

+## Technical Implementation and Design Considerations

-The DE10-Lite board includes a VGA output.
-The VGA synchronization signals are provided directly from the MAX 10 FPGA, and a 4-bit DAC using resistor network is used to produce the analog data signals (red, green, and blue).
-The associated schematic is given below and can support standard VGA resolution (640x480 pixels, at 25 MHz).
+The DE10-Lite board features a VGA output.
+The VGA synchronization signals are directly supplied by the MAX 10 FPGA, and a DAC using a resistor network generates the analog data signals (red, green, and blue).
+The associated schematic supports standard VGA resolution (640x480 pixels, at 25 MHz).

 <img src="README/VGA.png" alt="VGA" width="50%" height="100%"/>

-We will have 2 signals to control in order to manage the visual output and we also have 3 RGB signals.
+There are 2 control signals for managing the visual output, along with 3 RGB signals.

-We know our display resolution, which is 640 by 480, but the VGA signal is slightly larger for reasons of front proch, synchronisation, back porch and finally addressable video bandwidth.
+We are aware that our display resolution is 640 by 480.
+However, the VGA signal is slightly larger to accommodate the front porch, synchronization, back porch, and the addressable video bandwidth.

 <img src="README/VGA_Management.png" alt="VGA_Management" width="50%" height="100%"/>

-A 25 MHz clock divided by the number of pixels gives a frequency just a bit under 60 Hz.
+A 25 MHz clock divided by the number of pixels results in a screen refresh rate of approximately 60 Hz.

-###

-We choose to opt for a 4 by 4 grid, totaling 16 rectangles, as manually instantiating them is a laborious task.
-Considering a resolution of 640 by 480, we decided to have rectangles of 160 pixels in the X-axis and 120 pixels in the Y-axis.
+We opted for a 4 by 4 grid, resulting in a total of 16 rectangles.
+Given a resolution of 640 by 480, we decided to create rectangles that are 160 pixels wide on the X-axis and 120 pixels high on the Y-axis.

-By working directly on the VGA signal, we must manually define the conditions to be met for drawing and, indirectly, choose the pixels to be drawn under certain conditions.
-The creation of our custom libraries (MY files) standardizes the handling of repetitive shapes.
-The same applies to writing because we need to define bitmaps.
-We have decided to write characters with a resolution of 20 by 20 pixels.
+By working directly with the VGA signal, we need to manually define the conditions for drawing and indirectly select which pixels to draw under specific conditions.
+Creating our custom libraries (MY files) standardizes the handling of repetitive shapes.
+The same approach applies to writing, as we need to define bitmaps.
+We chose to write characters with a resolution of 20 by 20 pixels.
+Here is an example of a bitmap:
-This represents an array of 400 "std_logic" per character.
-We have limited ourselves to writing "score: 0", with the number of points ranging from 0 to 5.
-Below is the image of the number 3 bitmap.

 <img src="README/Bitmap_3.png" alt="Bitmap_3" width="50%" height="100%"/>

-In order to make the user experience more enjoyable and to be able to take control of the associated manipulations for moving around (X-Y axis, orientation in degrees), we created a clock division using a process this time and not a PLL (the division factor is too high).
-This gives a frequency of 1 Hz, or in other words, one movement per second.
-It is therefore important to differentiate between the frequencies.
-The screen refreshes 60 times a second, whereas the game’s actions take place once a second.
-So we understand that there is a separation in the VHDL code of the actions to be carried out according to the frequency in play.
+To enhance the user experience and allow control over movements (X-Y axis, orientation in degrees), we implemented a clock division using a process instead of a PLL (due to the high division factor).
+This results in a frequency of 1 Hz, or one movement per second.

+The screen refreshes 60 times per second, while game actions occur once per second.
+This separation in the VHDL code distinguishes actions based on the frequency in use.

-In games, there is often an element of randomness.
-This is also the case in our game.
-You have to be able to move the apple when it’s eaten.
-This requires a great deal of thought, because the apple has to be able to access all the squares on the board, as well as the player’s position.
-To do this, we set up a pseudo-random and assign a new position to the apple when necessary.
-As this is a pseudo-random algorithm, certain specific cases lead to the limits of this algorithm.
+In games, randomness is often a key element.
+We implemented a pseudo-random algorithm to assign a new position to the apple when needed.
+However, due to the nature of pseudo-random algorithms, certain specific cases can reveal the limitations of this approach.

-Indeed, even if we consider the player’s position, it may sometimes happen that the apple finds the same position as the position where it was eaten, or that we have the impression that the apple follows the rectangle.
-This is precisely because of the mathematical limits associated with this homemade randomness.
+For instance, even considering the player’s position, it may occasionally happen that the apple appears in the same position where it was eaten, or it may seem like the apple is following the rectangle.
+This occurs due to the mathematical constraints of our homemade randomness.

+The RTL view should resemble this:
+- PLL: The clock divider to achieve a 25 MHz clock.
+- top: The block controlling the accelerometer and seven-segment display.
+- SYNC: Where game functions and graphics are defined.

 <img src="README/RTL.png" alt="RTL" width="90%" height="100%"/>